-M.A. in Organizational Leadership with a concentration in Servant Leadership
+M.A. in Organizational Leadership with a concentration in Servant Leadership (9 credit hours)

 The concentration in Servant Leadership combines with core M.A. in Organizational Leadership courses to explore the models, practices and biblical foundations of servant leadership.

 SVNT 601 Models & Theories of Servant Leadership (3)